thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 > situation when the server rejects 0-RTT and falls back to 1-RTT.

 At the time of writing, no such profile has been defined for CoAP {{CoAP}}.
-Therefore 0-RTT MUST NOT be used by CoAP applications.
+Therefore, 0-RTT MUST NOT be used by CoAP applications.

 # Certificate Profile